 The Gulf Coast box turtle is larger than other box turtles, with a domed shell that is usually dark brown or black, with few markings.
 Radiating yellow markings may be found on juveniles, but these often disappear in adults.

 Males usually have red irises and longer, thicker tails than the females.
-In addition, the plastron is sometimes concave in males and flatter in females.
+Also, the plastron is sometimes concave in males and flatter in females.

 These turtles are shy and don't like to be handled.
 In captivity, as in the wild, they need plenty of places to hide, and regular exposure to unfiltered sunlight to ensure they stay healthy.